Kulk69/Brain-Tumor-Classification-using-CNN/README.md

 Make sure you have Python installed.
 You'll need to install the following libraries: pip install tensorflow keras opencv-python PyQt5 matplotlib

+Dataset
+Download the brain tumor dataset from Kaggle:
+Brain Tumor MRI Dataset
-Extract the dataset and place it in the project directory under data/.
+Extract the dataset and place it in the data/ directory inside the project folder.

 Steps to Run the Project
 Train the Model: